VirginiaYonit/Lexie/README.md

 <p align="center"> <img src="assets/lexie_release_badge.jpg" alt="Lexie_release_badge" width="160"/> </p>

-An Agentic AI assistant to assess GDPR and AI Act compliance
+An Agentic AI assistant to assess GDPR and AI Act compliance.

 Lexie analyzes policy documents (PDF) or free text and compares them to key articles in the GDPR and EU AI Act.
 It returns a downloadable human-readable PDF report with risk score, violations, citations, and recommendations.

 ---